WP-CLI Publish Command

 Options

-• --only-paths=<paths>: A comma-separated list of filesystem paths to update when publishing selectively.
+--only-paths=<paths> none Publish a comma-separated list of readable filesystem paths selectively.

 Examples